Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Results and Analysis

 \subsection{Emission-Line Contributions}

-Optical and near-IR spectroscopy of \nast~by \citet{Crowther1999} revealed prominent narrow nebular emission lines such as He {\sc i} $\lambda 6678$, H$\alpha$, and [N {\sc ii}] $\lambda5755$, which may contribute to the photometric measurements.
-In order to determine whether the emission lines are influencing the variability, the \nast~emission-line list from \citet{Crowther1999} was used to quantify the relative observed flux density contribution to the fixed-period model-fit photometry (i.e., ``Mag.~Offset" in Table~\ref{tab:Prop}).
-A $10\%$ absolute flux calibration uncertainty was assumed for both the emission-line measurements from \citet{Crowther1999} and the PGIR, KAIT, ZTF, and ASAS-SN photometry.
+Optical and near-IR spectroscopy of \nast~by \citet{Crowther1999} revealed prominent narrow nebular emission lines such as He {\sc i} $\lambda 6678$, H$\alpha$, and [N {\sc ii}] $\lambda5755$, which may contribute to the photometric measurements and variability.
+In order to determine whether the emission lines are influencing the variability, the \nast~emission-line list from \citet{Crowther1999} was used to quantify the relative observed flux density contribution to the model-derived photometry (i.e., ``Mag.~Offset" in Table~\ref{tab:Prop}).
+A $10\%$ absolute flux calibration uncertainty was assumed for both the emission-line measurements from \citet{Crowther1999} and the PGIR, KAIT, ATLAS, ZTF, and ASAS-SN photometry.

 Table~\ref{tab:Prop} shows $F_\mathrm{line}/F_\mathrm{phot}$, the ratio of the flux density from \nast's observed emission lines over the filter bandwidths relative to the observed photometry.
-The nebular emission lines from \nast~do indeed appear to contribute more than $\sim10\%$ to the $BgVRr$ photometry, where the strongest optical/near-IR emission lines in \nast~are associated with He\,{\sc i}, He\,{\sc ii}, and [N\,{\sc ii}].
-However, the emission line contribution is much lower in $I$ and $J$.
-Since the amplitudes in the $BgVRr$ light curves are in the range $\sim0.04$--0.13 mag, or $\sim \pm 4$--11\% of the ``Mag.~Offset," it is possible that the photometric variability may be due to changes in the observed strength of the emission lines in these filters.
-The lack of any significant line contribution for the PGIR $J$-band observations, the large $J$ variability amplitude, and its observed phase offset may indicate that the near-IR emission originates from a different component than the optical emission in \nast.
+The nebular emission lines from \nast\ do indeed appear to contribute $\sim5$--30\% to the optical photometry, where the strongest emission lines in \nast~are associated with He\,{\sc i}, He\,{\sc ii}, and [N\,{\sc ii}].
+However, the emission line contribution is much lower in $J$.
+Since the amplitudes in the optical light curves are in the range $\sim0.03$--0.13 mag, or $\sim \pm 3$--11\% of the ``Mag.~Offset," it is possible that the photometric variability may be due to changes in the observed strength of the emission lines in these filters.
+Interestingly, the ATLAS $o$, ZTF $r$, and KAIT $R$ observations which exhibit the largest photometric variability amplitudes at optical wavelengths (Fig.~\ref{fig:Amp}) are the only bands that include coverage of He\,{\sc i} $\lambda6678$, the strongest optical emission line observed from \nast~ \citep{Crowther1999}.
+These are also the only filter bands that include coverage of H$\alpha$ and [N\,{\sc ii}] $\lambda6583$, where emission from the latter appears as an extended and asymmetric nebula around \nast\ (\citealt{Mauerhan2015}; Fig.~\ref{fig:Schem}, \textit{top})

+The emission-line contribution to the PGIR $J$-band photometry is negligible, which indicates that the large $J$ variability amplitude does not arise from variable near-IR emission lines.
+There is also minimal ($F_\mathrm{line}/F_\mathrm{phot}<0.01$) emission-line contribution to the past $JHK$ photometry from UKIRT/ESO (Tab.~\ref{tab:HistLCFit}), which suggests that the apparent change in the $J$-band amplitude variability between the UKIRT/ESO and PGIR observations is not due to emission line variations. $J$-band emission from \nast~may instead be dominated by thermal emission from circumstellar dust.